tommyrharper/Financial-Future-Visualiser/README.md

 > I would like there to be sliders for the values.

 - [] 5

 > As a user,
 > So that so that I can save my details,
-> I would like to be able to sign up.

-- [] 6

-> As a user,
-> So that so that I can save my details,